-- 4.3 Grantee shall provide to CDFA for its review and approval the proposed Subrecipient Agreements prior to execution.
-Prior to the disbursement of grant funds, but not more than thirty (30) days following the Effective Date of this Agreement, Grantee shall provide to CDFA executed copies of sald Subrecipient Agreements. - 4.4 Grantee shall cause the applicable provisions of this Exhibit to be inserted in all Subrecipient agreements, contracts and subcontracts for any work or Project Activities covered by this Agreement so that the provisions will be binding on each Subrecipient, contractor and subcontractor; provided, however, that the foregoing provisions shall not apply to contracts for standard commercial supplies or raw materials.
+Effective Date of this Agreement, Grantee shall provide to CDFA executed copies of said Subrecipient Agreement.

+4.4 Grantee shall cause the applicable provisions of this Exhibit to be inserted in all Subrecipient agreement, contracts and subcontracts for any work or Project Activities covered by this Agreement so that the provisions will be binding on each Subrecipient, contractor and subcontractor; provided, however, that the foregoing provisions shall not apply to contracts for standard commercial supplies or raw materials.
 Grantee shall take such action with respect to any Subrecipient agreement, contract or subcontract as the State, or, where applicable, the United States, may direct as a means of enforcing such provisions, including sanctions for noncompliance.

-5. PROJECT MATCHING FUNDS; ADDITIONAL FINANCING.
+5. PROJECT MATCHING FUNDS: ADDITIONAL FINANCING.